bver/ancho/firefox/README.md

 To use the extension, create a file named `ancho@salsitasoft.com` in `extensions` directory of your Firefox browser profile with path to this `firefox` directory as its content.
-Or, simply create a standard Firefox extension (the `.xpi` extension file) by zipping this `firefox` directory.
-When doing so, make sure the content of referenced `chrome-ext` directory is included in the package, i.e. that the symbolic links are followed.
+Or, simply create a standard Firefox extension (the `.xpi` extension file) by zipping content of this `firefox` directory.
+When doing so, make sure the content of referenced `chrome-ext` directory is included in the package, i.e. that the symbolic links are followed (this is default behavior of `zip` utility in Linux and OS X, so you can create the xpi archive using `zip -r ../<name>-<version>.xip *` command).

 ## Current state